Click HERE to return to our Fork and Fork Extensions selection.

 The most common of fork is the ITA style which are divided up into classes.
 These classes define the carriage height that they can mount to.

-Next we have shaft mount style forks which mount on a pole on the carriage.
+Next we have shaft mount style forks which mount on a pole (shaft) that spans the width of the carriage.
 Most of the time when you see these, they are mounted on an older forklift or a larger one.
 They are also frequently seen on fork positioning attachments, skid steers, and telehandlers.
 These are typically custom built and thus require a special form to be filled out in order to purchase.

 PLEASE CLICK HERE if you need a shaft mount form to fill out so we can get you a quote.